radiantearth/stac-browser/README.md

 After building, `dist/` will contain all assets necessary to host the browser.
 These can be manually copied to your web host of choice.

 You can customize STAC Browser, too.
 See the options and theming details below.
 If not stated otherwise, all options can either be specified via CLI, ENV variables or in the [config file](config.js).
+You can also provide configuration options "at runtime" (after the build).

 ### Private query parameters